EarthenSky/C-AutoCompile/README.md

 # C-AutoCompile

+I made this program to learn the win32 api and C; it is currently **incomplete** and unneeded.

 This program automatically generates and runs build commands for a program, as long as all source files are in the same folder.
 This program also generates a build comments file that depicts the user inputted comment for each build.